steevmi1/cdl-ai/idn-h/Notes/Week03.md

 ## Fitting BatchNorm into a neural network
 Each node in a neural network is computing two things -- z, and a.
 With BatchNorm, what we do is compute z, then apply BatchNorm to compute $\hat{z}$.
 Use $\hat{z}$ to compute a, then use this as our next input to compute the next z.
 Then, just keep repeating, after computing this next z, use BatchNorm to compute $\hat{z}$ for this step.
 This gives you a whole new set of $\beta$ and $\gamma$ parameters for each step, and you can optimize them (ADAM, and so on) the way you would any other.
 ## Why does BatchNorm work?
+Why does this speed things up?
+First, like any other normalization.
+Also helps to handle the "covariate shift" effect, where you have your data distribution changing (a batch of black cats, then a batch of cats with other colorings).
+This works to prevent the early layers from having a larger effect than the later layers.
 ## BatchNorm at test time

 # Multi-class classification